alimojahed/RoboticsLab-Winter2023-HW1/README.md

 ## **Solution**
 - [x] Creating a controller node that will control the linear and angular velocity of the *chaser turtle* as per the spawning of the other turtles.
-- [x] Creating a spawner node that will spawn turtles only when the previous one is chased.
+- [x] Creating a spawner node that will spawn turtles on a polygon.
 - [x] Using P controller to guide the chaser to the spawned turtle.
 - [x] Creating a launch file to launch all the required nodes in one go!